PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/best-practices/performance-monitoring.md

 | `ops.db.max` | < 100ms | 100-200ms | > 200ms |
 | `slow` array | Empty | 1-5 entries | > 5 entries |

+## Performance Budgets

+Performance budgets define the acceptable ranges for latency and resource usage.
+Treat the thresholds above as baseline budgets and adjust them as your traffic patterns, infrastructure, or query complexity changes.

+Recommended budget practices:
+- Set target limits for `totalMs`, `ops.db.max`, `totalOps`, and `hitRate` per environment (staging vs production).
+- Track budget changes in PRs that materially affect performance (explain what moved and why).
+- If a change pushes metrics into warning/critical ranges, add a remediation note or follow-up task.

 ## Overview

 The Performance Metrics Foundation provides: